-While they comprise a smaller portion of Baltimore's population, individuals identifying as Asian (2.5%), American Indian and Alaska Native (0.3%), and Native Hawaiian and Other Pacific Islander (0.05%) peoples have contributed significantly to its economic and cultural development.
-In Baltimore, a large share of corner stores is owned by Korean

-Americans, many of which may need to change their business models or close down due to zoning laws aimed at closing liquor stores to reduce violence.
-While Baltimore today sits on Piscataway land, the majority of its American Indian population are Lumbee, with Baltimore having the largest Lumbee population in the US outside of their native land.
+While they comprise a smaller portion of Baltimore's Asian (2.7%), American Indian and Alaska Native (0.4%), and Native Hawaiian and Other Pacific Islander (0.04%) peoples have contributed significantly to its economic and cultural development.
+In Baltimore, a large share of corner stores are owned by Korean Americans, many of which may need to change their business models or close down due to zoning laws aimed at closing liquor stores to reduce violence.
+While Baltimore today sits on Piscataway land, the majority of its American Indian population are Lumbee with Baltimore having the largest Lumbee population in the US outside of their native land.
 Most recent available data from the American Community Survey 2018 5-Year Estimates puts unemployment for Asians (3.0%) below all other racial groups at the time, while Baltimore's American Indian and Alaskan Native (7.0%) and Native Hawaiian and Other Pacific Islander (5.3%) unemployment rates were below its overall rate at 9.1%, but above that of the white population (4.1%).